-A member of the Backup Operators group can extract files and directories for which the user would normally not have access.
+Backup operators are actually users that are members of the Backup Operators group in Windows.
+They can extract files and directories for which the user would normally not have access.
 Membership in this group permits users to open any file for backup purposes, however, once the file has been opened for read access it can be redirected by the Backup Operator to any location.

 By default, users are allowed to backup and restore files for which they have the appropriate file and directory permissions without requiring membership in the Backup Operators group.